The Best Way to Unclog A Toilet When Nothing Works

 • If you had initially cut off your bolts, slot the new ones in place.

 • Instead of using a wax ring, you could also use a rubber gasket seal which is less messy.
 The rubber gasket seal sits on top of the flange and is held in place by the two bolts.
-Fluidmaster’s Better Than Wax seal is a good choice.
+Fluidmaster’s Better Than Wax Seal is a good choice.
 Find more on wax rings here.

 • Feed a washer and nut into each bolt and hand tighten.

-• Remember to also tighten the two bolts alternatingly to keep the toilet level.
+• Remember also to tighten the two bolts alternatingly to keep the toilet level.

 • Cut the protruding ends of the bolts above the nuts and cap them off.

-With your clog removed and toilet installed, it is time to verify that indeed your toilet is unclogged and working fine.
+With your clog removed and toilet installed, it is time to verify that your toilet is unclogged and working fine.

 Reconnect the Toilet Water Supply